diogoasouza/Bank_umbrella/README.md

 mix init
 ```

-Dont forget to configure your database on the config.exs file before running the init task!
+Dont forget to configure your database on the apps/bank/config/config.exs file before running the init task!

 ## Running the application